-- 1. Taking hormones
+- 1. the taking of hormones,

-- 2. Sex reassignment surgery
+- 2. sex reassignment surgery,

-- 3. Covering certain body parts
+- 3. covering certain body parts,

-- 4. Changing speech patterns, hair, wardrobe, makeup or other changes
+- 4. changing speech patterns, hair, wardrobe, makeup or other changes

 LGBTQ is an acronym that stands for Lesbian, Gay, Bisexual, Trans and Queer, and is used to designate a community of people whose sexual or gender identities can create shared political and social concerns.